Lao Securities Exchange: History

 In 2010, the Lao government sought technical and financial support from South Korea (Korea Exchange has a 49-percent stake in the LSX), as well as advice from neighbouring Thailand, to help build the exchange.

 The glass-building cost $10 million to build.
 It began operations on 11 January 2011.

 Companies

 There are currently 11 listed companies on the stock exchange:

+Trading times

+Trading takes place from Monday t Friday with the following trading times: